rachana-paudel/AWS_Solution_Architect/IAM/README.md

   ]
 }
 <br>
-if we use both then we get permission denied because iam is denied.
+if we use both then we get permission denied because iam is denied but can use ec2 becuase that is not denied.

 <img src='images/iam policy evaluation logic.png' height='100%' width='100%' >